commitech/emaildocs/docs/mail.md

 # Test

 Test it by sending and receiving test emails to your personal email.
-If there is any problem, consult with the current Technical Manager or Assistan Manager.
+If there is any problem, consult with the current Technical Manager or Assistant Manager.